sgb-io/functional-algos/src/dijkstra/README.md

 Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a weighted graph, which may represent, for example, road networks.
 It was conceived by computer scientist Edsger W. Dijkstra in 1956 and published three years later.

-This function returns the nodes in the order they were visited as an array.
+This function accecepts a graph with starting node and returns a `Map` containing shortest paths from the starting node to all other nodes.

 ## Example